Remote

 Technical Overview

-Terraced houses present unique challenges due to party walls and proximity to neighbouring properties, which must be carefully considered in building regulations drawings.
+Terraced houses present unique challenges due to party walls and proximity to neighbouring properties, which must be carefully considered in architectural design and building regulations drawings.

 Planning Considerations